worldline-spain/mfw-responsive-angular/README.md

-# MFW Client Security v1.0.0
+# MFW Responsive v1.0.0

 This AngularJS module provides a responsive-dependent logic to applications as part of **Mobile FrameWork (MFW)**.

 ## Features

+This library relies on [`angular-match-media`](https://github.com/jacopotarantino/angular-match-media) to calculate user-defined rules based on CSS media queries.

+You can define aliases, from now on **rules**, for CSS media queries that lets you define your layouts depending on current screen layout.

+Rules can be combined logically (and/or) using **extensions**.
+An extension is a expression in the form 'rule1 AND rule2', 'rule1 OR rule2' and combinations of these forms.

-### Route interceptor
+### Resolution-specific layout

 Provided implementation is based on [UI Router](https://github.com/angular-ui/ui-router).

-* Configure your states with required credentials (from your own role list) and the route interceptor will handle them and allow or deny access to them.
-* Configure your login state to be addressed to when no credentials are found.

-### HTTP requests interceptor

-Provided implementation is based on [Restangular](https://github.com/mgonto/restangular).

-* Configure all your Restangular configurations to be updated with proper credentials when user logs in or logs out.
-* Handle error responses to broadcast a logout when `Unauthorized` response (HTTP status code 401) is received.
+If your screens needs to be rendered in a very different way depending on screen size or resolution (tablet, smartphone, portrait, landscape, etc.) and it's not possible to implement this using plain CSS media queries, you'll need different layout HTML files.

+MFW Responsive lets you do this by:

+* Configuring your state `views` object with a new `responsive` object.
+* Specify the `templateUrl` associated to each rule or extension.

-### Show/hide HTML content based on user credentials
+### Show/hide HTML content based on current layout

-* Use directives to show or hide HTML content when a user is logged in or not.
-* Use directives to show or hide HTML content based on current user credentials.
+* Use directives to show or hide HTML content while screen resolution changes.

 ## Installation